19. Rome

 Other elements become uncovered periodically as new underground Metro lines are built, and further ancient objects remain hidden.

-Modern Romans may take their ancient history for granted and with its more recent palaces, churches and villas, but its splendid architectural townscape and artefacts are still in evidence.
+Modern Romans may take their ancient history for granted and with its more recent palaces, churches and villas, its splendid architectural townscape and artefacts happily are still in evidence.

-As befits a modern European capital city, with the growth and redevelopment post war, its infrastructure has been enhanced with modern Ring road (Grande Raccordo Anulare), urban Metro system (Metropolitana), Railway stations (Termini and Tiburtina) and international Airports (Fiumicino and Ciampino).
+Yet as befits a modern European capital city, with growth and redevelopment post war, its infrastructure has been enhanced with modern Ring Road (Grande Raccordo Anulare), urban Metro System (Metropolitana), Railway Stations (Termini and Tiburtina) and International Airports (Fiumicino and Ciampino).

 Striving to overcome pollution and congestion challenges, the Metro is slowly being extended into outer suburban areas and ‘Limited Traffic Zones’ (ZTL) are being created.